autokitteh/web-platform/README.md

 - Description: Defines the backend URL that the application will use as its host.
 If not set, the application will use a default host URL.
 - Example: VITE_HOST_URL=http://localhost:1234

-`VITE_AUTH_ENABLED`

-- Default: false
-- Description: Determines whether the application should restrict access to logged-in users or users with a valid JWT token.
-Set to true to enable authentication protection.
-- Example: VITE_AUTH_ENABLED=false

 `VITE_DESCOPE_PROJECT_ID`

 - Default: None
-- Description: Required for OAuth authentication using Descope.
-If you want to allow users to connect to the app using OAuth, you need to provide your Descope project ID here.
+- Description: Determines whether the application should restrict access to logged-in users or users with a valid JWT token.
+Required for authentication using Descope.
+You need to provide your Descope project ID here to enable authentication protection.
 - Example: VITE_DESCOPE_PROJECT_ID=your_descope_project_id

 `TESTS_JWT_AUTH_TOKEN`